 Corporations: Corporations have to file Articles of Incorporation when a new legal entity is created.
 This structure also provides for limited liability for all investors and participants, whether active or passive.
 This structure requires both Registered Agent and a registered office in the State of Delaware.

-The Castro Firm can help you choose and establish the right business structure for your new company, with expertise and personalized attention.
+The Castro Firm, Inc. can help you choose and establish the right business structure for your new company, with expertise and personalized attention.
 Contact us for the best possible legal advice.